 In addition to reporting about technology as dispassionately as we can, we technology writers are also technology consumers who spend our own hard-earned money just like everyone else.
-As a very personal example, I swiped my already-strained credit card for over $3,400 back in December on a top-of-the-line 15-inch Surface Book 2.
+As a very personal example, I swiped my already-strained credit card for over $3,400 on a top-of-the-line 15-inch Surface Book 2.

-And now I regret it.
+Now I regret it.

 Don’t misunderstand me: I love my Surface Book 2.
 It’s fast, innovative, and exudes quality.
 I love the display’s excellent contrast, high resolution, and lovely text — quite important for a writer.
 I love its battery life and its keyboard, and tearing off the tablet to flick through RSS feeds and watch video feels like the future.

 But I also hate my Surface Book 2.
 Microsoft made some unfathomable decisions when they designed it, and those decisions render it far more limited than I would have ever imagined.

 The Surface Book 2 won’t be your only PC